openziti-test-kitchen/vagrant/redhat7-ziti-edge-tunnel-rpm-file/README.md

-# Install Ziti Edge Tunnel from an RPM File as a Systemd Service on CentOS 7 with Vagrant
+# Install Ziti Edge Tunnel from an RPM File as a Systemd Service on RedHat 7 with Vagrant

 ## Prerequisites